Last week, Lattice held a roundtable discussion on Building Culture Across Remote Teams with four remote culture experts:

 But it’s also important to make sure that the people you hire remotely can be remote.
 “I would say,” said Nassim, “being remote is not easy and it's not for everyone.
 Some people will never be able to be remote and that's okay.”
 We often have a picture of what remote work looks like -- being in pajamas and working from the couch.
 “The reality as a remote worker is far away from that,” said Nassim.
 “It's not for everyone.”

 So when you’re hiring remote employees, especially those who have never been remote before, it’s important to lay out what your expectations are and frequently check-in to see if the arrangement is working for the employee.
+For some people it's the perfect solution for good work/life balance -- for others it's a bit more complicated.

 4. Set remote employees up for the same success that you would employees in your office.